 - Keep it damp during the germination period, which typically lasts for three weeks.

-- Water regularly until the plant emerges, but transfer it to its permanent place once the plant is large enough handle.
+- Water regularly until the plant emerges, but transfer it to its permanent place once it is large enough to handle.

 Ledebouria Squill Pest or Diseases

-However, be on a lookout for spider mites, slugs, snails, and aphids.
+Potential diseases include root rot, leaf spot, botrytis, rust, and powdery mildew.
+However, be on the lookout for spider mites, slugs, snails, and aphids.

 These pests must be removed with light shaking of the plant or sprayed with light insecticide if the pests aren’t easily shaken off.